zulip/zulip/templates/zerver/help/message-retention-policy.md

 * Deleted messages are preserved temporarily in a special archive.
-So if you discover a misconfiguration accidentally deleted content you meant to preserve, contact Zulip support promtly for assistance with restoration.
+So if you discover a misconfiguration accidentally deleted content you meant to preserve, contact Zulip support promptly for assistance with restoration.
 See the [deletion documentation](/help/edit-or-delete-a-message#how-deletion-works) for more details on precisely how message deletion works in Zulip.